 Before you start to reseed, all frost must be thawed and the soil temperature should be around 50-60 degrees Fahrenheit.
 Use your hands to scatter seeds evenly, or you can choose to use a mechanical seeder if you have a bigger lawn.
 These seeds need to be watered daily so that they can begin to grow.

 Fertilizing your lawn is important, although the right fertilizer must be used.
 Doing a soil test can determine what fertilizer will be best for your lawn.
-A professional lawn service will be able to help you choose to right fertilizer for your soil.
+A professional lawn service will be able to help you choose the right fertilizer for your soil.

 A lawn requires upkeep, especially during winter.
 Ideally, healthy grass length should be around three inches so it doesn’t dry out.
 It also needs to be mowed regularly.
 Another top tip – don’t fertilize too often as it can lead to pest infestations and weed growth.